GSA/fpki-guides/_announcements/02_google_ct.md

 A government user will receive an error on government-furnished equipment if all of the following are true:

-1. Using the Chrome browser with a version number 68 or higher (additional browsers may be affected in the future)
+1. Using Chrome 68 or higher (Additional browsers may be affected in the future)
 2. Browsing to an intranet website with a TLS/SSL certificate that validates to the Federal Common Policy CA
 3. The TLS/SSL certificate was issued after **April 30, 2018**

 ![Chrome Error Screen]({{site.baseurl}}/img/google_ct_hot_topic_error.png){:style="width:55%;float:center;"}

 ## When Will This Start?
-Google has announced that enforcement will start in Chrome version 68.
-Estimated release dates are listed below.
+Google will enforce CT starting with Chrome 68. _Estimated_ release dates are:
-- Chrome 68 Beta, target release approximately June 7, 2018
+- Chrome 68 Beta:  June 7, 2018
-- Chrome 68 Stable, target release approximately July 24, 2018
+- Chrome 68 Stable:  July 24, 2018

 ## What Should I Do?
 The Federal PKI community has notified the Microsoft Trusted Root Program to remove the trust for TLS/SSL from the globally distributed Federal Common Policy CA.